Serve a Text Generator with Request Batching#

 ]

-responses = [handle.handle_batch.remote(batch) for batch in input_batch]
+responses = [handle.handle_batch.remote(text) for text in input_batch]

 results = [r.result() for r in responses]